dominicspinks/Life/README.md

 Password: demo1234
 ~~~

-> Feel free to play around, this account is temporary and reset regularly.
+> Feel free to play around with the app and explore its features

 ## 🧱 Tech Stack